dzmaj/FilmParser/README.md

 - Select option to log all packets or only chat messages
 - Enter path to directory containing all recordings to be processed
 ## Notes and Issues
-- Issue: sometimes sender is mapped incorrectly in team games
-- Issue: some packets are processed incorrectly (packet length byte leaves)
+- Issue: some packets are processed incorrectly